PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 >Does Relan complain that the Orc's all have such cool boots.
 >For every Orc he kills, he tries on his boots -- but none of them fit, through the entire story.

+> Hey, uh, Farm Boy.
+You are frighteningly strong and fairly unimaginative.
+Is there a village of you louts somewheres?

+> yes, said, relan, why do you ask.

+> Cause it's about to be a very rich village.
+And you, are about to be a hero.

 Does Relan get killed and brought back?